simonsobs/sohpc/README.md

 `cmbenv` software stack (https://github.com/hpc4cmb/cmbenv).
 Before building these packages, first load that environment.

-If you are just installing Simons Observatory tools on a laptop or workstation, it is probably easier to create a python virtualenv and use pip to install everything.
+If you are installing Simons Observatory tools on a laptop or workstation, and are not developing the `so3g` package or its dependencies, then it is likely easier to create a python virtualenv and use pip to install everything.

 ## Docker Containers